serebrov/notes/git/2012-02-10-git-checkout-and-track-remote-branch.md

-Easy way to checkout and track remote branch
+git - easy way to checkout and track remote branch
 ============================================

     #creates and checks out "feature" branch that tracks "origin/feature"